-If you are arranging special transportation to and/or from your simcha, ensure that proper adult supervision is provided on the bus and upon arrival and departure.
-Parents should be told the timing of the bus and be provided with a contact person and number for any questions.
+If you are arranging special transportation to and/or from your simcha, ensure proper adult supervision is provided on the bus and upon arrival and departure.
+Parents should be told the bus's timing and provided with a contact person and number for any questions.